Giovanni Marciani: Interwar years

 Starting from 1919 he was assigned to serve in Cologna Veneta at the command of the 3rd Group of the Truck-Borne Mixed Field Artillery Regiment of Piacenza until 5 July 1920.
 On 30 September he established his headquarters at the Visconti Castle of Pavia and on 30 October he was posted to the "Renzo da Ceri" barracks in Crema.
-On 18 June 1922 Major Marciani leaft the command of the 3rd Group to Major Bartolomeo Pedrotti and was transferred to Milan at the Autocentro (Army motor vehicle depot), where he remained until 2 March 1924.
+On 18 June 1922, Major Marciani left the command of the 3rd Group to Major Bartolomeo Pedrotti and was transferred to Milan at the Autocentro (Army motor vehicle depot), where he remained until 2 March 1924.
 He was then assigned to the horse artillery regiment of Milan from March 1924 to November 1925, and from November 1925 to June 1926, after promotion to lieutenant colonel, he became commander of the 4th Truckborne Group of the Voloire Regiment.

-From 20 June 1926 he was commander of the cadet battalon at the Royal Academy of Artillery and Engineers in Turin until August 1931, when he attended the 7th application course for senior officers at the War School of Turin and in November 1933 he returned to the horse artillery regiment of Milan, as commander of the regimental depot.
-In this period Marciani married poetess Maria Antonietta De Carolis, sister of lieutenant colonel Ugo de Carolis.
+From 20 June 1926, he was commander of the cadet battalion at the Royal Academy of Artillery and Engineers in Turin until August 1931, when he attended the 7th application course for senior officers at the War School of Turin and in November 1933 he returned to the horse artillery regiment of Milan, as commander of the regimental depot.
+In this period Marciani married poet Maria Antonietta De Carolis, sister of lieutenant colonel Ugo de Carolis.
 In October 1934 he was placed in charge of raising the 2nd Motorized Artillery Regiment of the 2nd Cavalry Division Emanuele Filiberto Testa di Ferro in Bologna, and in the following December he assumed command of the regiment after promotion to the rank of colonel.
 In September 1936 he transferred his regiment from Bologna to Ferrara.
 From 1 October 1936, having left the regiment to Colonel Mario Martorelli, Marciani was assigned as head of office to the command of the army corps of Rome, and from 1 September 1939 he obtained promotion to brigadier general and became commander of the artillery of the 8th Army Corps of Rome.